localshred/localshred.github.io/_posts/2011-07-01-git-pre-receive-hook-for-rejecting-a-bad-gemfile.md

   remote: > !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
   remote: > ---- PUSH REJECTED by origin ----
   remote: >
-  remote: > You've specified an invalid option for 2 gem definitions in the Gemfile
+  remote: > You\'ve specified an invalid option for 2 gem definitions in the Gemfile
   remote: > Invalid options are: git, tag, branch, path
   remote: >
   remote: > The offending gems: